ARAFAH-LAWAL102/Data-Analytics/README.md

 # Furniture Sales Overview- Excel Project
 # Project Overview

-This project analyzes historical furniture sales data for a U.S.-based retailer to enable data-driven decision-making.
+This project analyzes furniture sales data for a U.S.-based retailer to enable data-driven decision-making.
 The goal was to uncover insights on product performance, regional sales trends, shipping efficiency, and profitability to help stakeholders optimize sales strategy and improve operations.

 ## Business Objectives